jjroush/New-Roush-io/src/posts/mitm-proxy.md

 I've watched a lot of Mr. Robot.
 I also have been binging two great podcast on hacking/IT security: *Darknet Diaries* and *Hackable?*.
 These shows have made me slightly paranoid about application security.

-It made me wonder, how can I see network request on a phone app or even a IoT device?
+It made me wonder, how can I see network request on a phone app?

 This is possible, but we will need to setup a [proxy](https://en.wikipedia.org/wiki/Proxy_server).